DanPmkr/ccxt/README.md

 - [`python/`](https://github.com/ccxt/ccxt/blob/master/python/) in Python (generated from JS)
 - [`php/`](https://github.com/ccxt/ccxt/blob/master/php/) in PHP (generated from JS)

-You can also clone it into your project directory from [ccxt GitHub repository](https://github.com/ccxt/ccxt):
+You can also clone it into your project directory from [DNFX GitHub repository](https://github.com/ccxt/ccxt):

 ```shell
 git clone https://github.com/ccxt/ccxt.git